stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 Depending on responsibilities of a role, specific roles can be assigned to customer groups, which enable them to achieve there daily tasks.Below is a list of roles provided by SAAP for different customer groups

-Namespaces are devided into two sub-categories
+Namespaces are divided into two sub-categories
-- **Managed Projects/Namespaces** : managed by the stakater team , consist of projects/namespaced with format openshift*,stakater*,kube*,redhat*,default
+- **Managed Projects/Namespaces** : managed by the stakater team , consist of projects/namespaces with format openshift*,stakater*,kube*,redhat*,default
 - **Non-Managed Projects/Namespaces** : created by Users
 ## 1.SAAP Cluster Admin (SCA)

 SAAP Cluster Admin (SCA) can:
 ###  Operators Permissions:
 - view OperatorHub in console
-- create/view/delete CRs for [curated operators](https://docs.cloud.stakater.com/content/sre/authentication-authorization/curated-list-operators.html) e.g
+- create/view/delete CRs for [curated operators](https://docs.cloud.stakater.com/content/sre/authentication-authorization/curated-list-operators.html) e.g.
   - AMQ Certificate Manager Operator
   - Openshift Pipelines Operator
 - install Operators from a [curated list](https://docs.cloud.stakater.com/content/sre/authentication-authorization/curated-list-operators.html) provided by the OperatorHub.
 This makes the Operator available to all developers on your cluster to create Custom Resources and applications using that Operator.